MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/engineering-change-management.md

 You can choose whether the engineering change order should be processed directly after approval as part of the workflow, or as a manual step afterwards.
 Processing an engineering change order will update engineering data on the actual product.

 While you are reviewing a request for change, use the **Dependencies** option on the Action Pane to assess the impact of the proposed change on open transactions like sales orders, production orders, and inventory on-hand.
 With the **Search** option, the system scans all open transactions, which you can then view using the **View** option.
-You can block the open transactions or notify the responsible user via processing the actions. <!-- KFM: where is these options?
-BNG these options are inside the business impact form/ dependencies.
-"Where used", or "Impacted products" maybe?
-We should have a procedure for how to review a request for change, including steps for how to use each of these options. -->
+You can block the open transactions or notify the responsible user via processing the actions. <!-- KFM: We should have a procedure for how to review a request for change, including steps for how to use each of these options. -->

 ### Engineering change orders in engineering or operational companies